James

 In 2015 Bagwell was named associate conductor of The Orchestra Now (TON), and in 2009 he was appointed principal guest conductor of the American Symphony Orchestra.
 He has led both ensembles in concerts at Carnegie Hall and Lincoln Center.

-Bagwell is a regular guest conductor for the Tulsa Symphony, leading it in performances of Mozart’s Requiem and Brahms’s Ein Deutsches Requiem, returning in subsequent seasons to conduct Benjamin Britten’s War Requiem, and Mahler’s First Symphony.
-In 2011 and 2012 he conducted the Amici New York Orchestra at the OK Mozart Festival, and in December 2014 made his second appearance with the Cincinnati Symphony Orchestra in a highly acclaimed performance of Messiah.
-He frequently appears as guest conductor for orchestras around the country and abroad, including the Indianapolis Chamber Orchestra, the Interlochen Music Festival, and the Jerusalem Symphony.
+Bagwell is a regular guest conductor for the Tulsa Symphony, leading it in performances of Mozart’s Requiem and Brahms’s Ein deutsches Requiem, Britten’s War Requiem, and Mahler’s First Symphony.
+In 2025 he returns for a rare performance of Carl Nielson’s The Inextinguishable.
+In previous seasons he conducted the Amici New York Orchestra at the OK Mozart Festival, and in December 2014 made his second appearance with the Cincinnati Symphony Orchestra in a highly acclaimed performance of Messiah.
+He frequently appears as guest conductor for orchestras around the country and abroad, including the Indianapolis Chamber Orchestra. the Interlochen Music Festival, and the Jerusalem Symphony.

-Bagwell has collaborated since 2011 with singer and composer Natalie Merchant, conducting orchestras across the country, including the San Francisco, Seattle, Phoenix, and Nashville Symphonies.
-In spring 2023, they will make appearances together with the Atlanta Symphony and the National Symphony Orchestra at the Kennedy Center in Washington, DC.
+Bagwell has collaborated with singer and composer Natalie Merchant since 2011, conducting such notable orchestras as the San Francisco, Seattle, Phoenix, Nashville, Atlanta and Rhode Island Symphonies, as well as the National Symphony Orchestra at the Kennedy Center.

-As music director of Light Opera Oklahoma, Bagwell conducted some twenty-five productions, including Die Fledermaus, Sweeney Todd, and The Merry Widow, among others.
-At Bard SummerScape he has led various theatrical works, most notably Copland’s The Tender Land, which received glowing praise from The New York Times, The New Yorker, and Opera News.
-He led the Little Opera Theatre of New York’s production of Rossini’s Opportunity Makes the Thief.
-In November 2021 he conducted a new production of L’amico Fritz for Teatro Grattacielo in New York.
-Other recent productions led by Bagwell include The Cunning Little Vixen, Candide, and Iolanthe.
+As music director of Light Opera Oklahoma, Bagwell conducted numerous productions, notably Die Fledermaus, Sweeney Todd, and The Merry Widow.
+He also led notable performances for other companies, including Copland's The Tender Land at Bard SummerScape, which received acclaim from The New York Times, The New Yorker, and Opera News.
+Additionally, Bagwell conducted productions such as Little Opera Theatre of New York's staging of Rossini's Opportunity Makes the Thief, Teatro Grattacielo’s L'amico Fritz in New York, and recent interpretations of The Cunning Little Vixen, Candide, and Iolanthe.

 James Bagwell holds degrees from Birmingham-Southern College, Florida State University, and Indiana University.
 He is Professor of Music and music program director at Bard College, and Director of Performance Studies in the Bard College Conservatory of Music.
 He serves as Co-Director of the Bard Conservatory Graduate Program in Conducting.